Down but not out: properties of the molecular gas in the stripped Virgo Cluster early-type galaxy NGC4526: Physical conditions in the molecular gas

 Several authors \citep[e.g.][]{hirota_hnc,graninger_hnc,hacar_hnc} have argued that the primary driver of variations in HCN/HNC line ratios, for typical interstellar molecular conditions, will be abundance variations caused by preferential destruction of HNC at warmer temperatures.
 At the low temperatures relevant here, the mechanism should be gas-phase reactions of HNC with neutral atoms.
 Hacar et al.\ demonstrate that HCN/HNC line ratios are an effective indicator of the gas kinetic temperature, and they provide a calibration relating the observed line ratio to the temperature.
 For the line ratios measured in NGC~4526 the inferred temperatures are 20 to 24 K over most of the disk.

 The calibration in Hacar et al.\ is derived from studies in Orion, and it is also roughly consistent with results from other molecular clouds \citep{jin_hnc} and protoplanetary disks \citep{graninger_hnc2}.
-The molecular disk of NGC~4526 obviously includes a wide variety of environments and it is therefore not obvious that a calibration derived from individual molecular clouds should be extended to a full galactic disk.
-And at face value, the temperatures inferred from the HCN/HNC thermometer are roughly a factor of 2 larger than those inferred from the HNCO transitions.
+However, there is some doubt about whether extragalactic observations, which naturally include a wide variety of environments, can also be interpreted using a calibration derived from individual molecular clouds.
+The temperatures inferred from the HCN/HNC thermometer in NGC~4526 are roughly a factor of 2 larger than those inferred from the HNCO transitions.
+Discrepancies of similar magnitude are found in other extragalactic studies \citep{eibensteiner}, who also conclude that HCN/HNC may not be reliable for extragalactic temperature measurements.
 In principle, the HNCO measurement is less susceptible to systematic uncertainties as it utilizes two transitions from the same molecule.
 On the other hand, in our observational setup, the HNCO measurement is more susceptible to calibration uncertainties as the lines are fainter and they were not observed simultaneously like HNC and HCN were.
 But all the available estimates suggest relatively low temperatures for the molecular gas in NGC~4526, with little to no evidence for radial trends.